JamesLMilner/pip-go/README.md

 # :dart: Point in Polygon - Go

-Detect if a point is within a given polygon.
+Detect if a point (X, Y) is within a given polygon (Set of X, Ys) .

 ## Usage